mondoohq/docs/docs/cnspec/saas/github.md

 To retrieve the `Application Installation ID`, a JSON Web Token (JWT) is required via the REST API.
 Follow these steps to [create a JWT Token](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/generating-a-json-web-token-jwt-for-a-github-app#generating-a-json-web-token-jwt).

 - Once the JWT is create, pass it within the `Authorization` header of the API Request shown [here](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/generating-a-json-web-token-jwt-for-a-github-app#about-json-web-tokens-jwts).
-The `Installion ID` is located in the `access_tokens_url` field of the API response, formatted like: `"access_tokens_url": "https://api.github.com/app/installations/000000/access_tokens"`, where `000000` is the `Installation ID`.
+The `installion ID` is located in the `access_tokens_url` field of the API response, formatted like: `"access_tokens_url": "https://api.github.com/app/installations/000000/access_tokens"`, where `000000` is the `Installation ID`.

 #### Scan and Authenticate Using GitHub App